Mountaineering: Tragedy on the Western Face of Makalu. Chronicle of events according to the Japanese expedition

 Chronology of events

-Making the ascent without the use of oxygen, Anatoly Bukreev reached the summit first, at about 13:07.
-A few minutes later, Jon Krakauer appeared at the top.
-Some time later, Harris and Biddleman.
-Many of the remaining climbers did not reach the summit until 2:00 pm, the critical time to begin their descent to safely return to Camp IV and spend the night.
+Climbing without the use of oxygen, Anatoly Boukreev reached the top first, at approximately 13:07.
+A few minutes later Jon Krakauer appeared at the top.
+After some time, Harris and Biddleman.
+Many of the remaining climbers did not reach the summit before 14:00 - the critical time when they must begin their descent to safely return to Camp IV and spend the night.

-Anatoly Bukreev started descending to Camp IV only at 14:30.
-By that time, Martin Adams and Clive Schoening had reached the summit, while Bidleman and the other members of the Mountain Madness expedition had not yet reached the summit.
-Soon, according to the observations of climbers, the weather began to deteriorate, at about 15:00 it began to snow and it got dark.
-Makalu Go reached the summit at the beginning of 16:00 and immediately noted the worsening weather conditions.
+Anatoly Boukreev began to descend to Camp IV only at 14:30.
+By then, Martin Adams and Cleve Schoening had reached the summit, while Biddleman and the other members of the Mountain Madness expedition had not yet reached the summit.
+Soon, according to the observations of the climbers, the weather began to deteriorate; at approximately 15:00 it began to snow and it became dark.
+Makalu Go reached the summit at early 16:00 and immediately noticed worsening weather conditions.

-The senior Sherpa in Hall's group, Ang Dorje, and the other Sherpas stayed to wait for the rest of the climbers at the summit.
+The senior Sherpa in Hall's group, Ang Dorje, and the other Sherpas remained to wait for the other climbers at the summit.
 After about 15:00 they began their descent.
-On the way down, Ang Dorje spotted one of the clients, Doug Hansen, in the Hillary Step area.
-Dorje ordered him to descend, but Hansen did not answer him.
-When Hall arrived at the scene, he sent the Sherpas downstairs to help other clients, while he stayed behind to help Hansen, who had run out of supplemental oxygen.
+On the way down, Ang Dorje spotted one of the clients, Doug Hansen, in the Hillary Steps area.
+Dorje ordered him to come down, but Hansen did not answer him.
+When Hall arrived on scene, he sent Sherpas down to help other clients while he stayed behind to help Hansen, who had run out of supplemental oxygen.

-Scott Fisher did not reach the summit until 3:45 pm, in poor physical condition, possibly due to altitude sickness, pulmonary edema, and exhaustion from fatigue.
-When Rob Hall and Doug Hansen reached the summit is unknown.
+Scott Fisher did not reach the summit until 15:45, being in poor physical condition: possibly due to altitude sickness, pulmonary edema and exhaustion from fatigue.
+It is unknown when Rob Hall and Doug Hansen reached the top.

 Descent during a storm

-According to Bukreev, he reached Camp IV by 17:00.
-Anatoly was heavily criticized for his decision to descend before his clients.
-Krakauer accused Bukreev of being "confused, unable to assess the situation, showing irresponsibility".
-He responded to the accusations by saying that he was going to help descending clients with a further descent, preparing additional oxygen, a hot drink.
+According to Boukreev, he reached Camp IV by 17:00.
+Anatoly was heavily criticized for his decision to go down before his clients.
+Krakauer accused Boukreev of being “confused, unable to assess the situation, and showing irresponsibility.”
+He responded to the accusations by saying that he was going to help the descending clients with further descent, preparing additional oxygen and hot drinks.
 Critics also claimed that, according to Boukreev himself, he descended with client Martin Adams, however, as it turned out later, Boukreev himself descended faster and left Adams far behind.

-The bad weather made it difficult for the expedition members to descend.
-By this time, due to a snowstorm on the southwestern slope of Everest, visibility had deteriorated significantly, and the marks that had been set during the ascent and indicated the path to Camp IV disappeared under the snow.
+Bad weather made it difficult for the expedition members to descend.
+By this time, due to a snowstorm on the southwestern slope of Everest, visibility had deteriorated significantly, and the markers that had been installed during the ascent and indicated the path to Camp IV disappeared under the snow.

-Fisher, who was assisted by Sherpa Lopsang Jangbu, could not descend in a snowstorm from the Balcony (at around 8230 m).
-As Goh later said, his Sherpas were left at an altitude of 8230 m, along with Fischer and Lopsang, who also could no longer descend.
-In the end, Fischer convinced Lopsang to go down alone, and leave him and Goh.
+Fischer, who was helped by Sherpa Lopsang Jangbu, could not descend from the Balcony (at 8230 m) in a snowstorm.
+As Go later said, his Sherpas left him at an altitude of 8230 m along with Fischer and Lopsang, who also could no longer descend.
+In the end, Fischer convinced Lopsang to go down alone, leaving him and Go behind.

-Hall radioed for help, saying that Hansen was unconscious but still alive.
-Adventure Consultants guide Andy Harris began the ascent to Hillary's Step at approximately 5:30 pm, carrying a supply of water and oxygen.
+Hall radioed for help, reporting that Hansen had lost consciousness but was still alive.
+Adventure Consultants guide Andy Harris began the climb to the Hillary Steps at approximately 5:30 p.m., carrying a supply of water and oxygen.

-Several climbers got lost in the area of the South Col. Mountain Madness members Guide Biddleman, Schoening, Fox, Madsen, Pittman, and Gammelgard, along with Adventure Consultants guide Groom, Beck Withers, and Yasuko Namba, wandered in the blizzard until midnight.
-When they could no longer continue their journey due to fatigue, they huddled together only 20 meters from the abyss at the Kanshung wall (Eng.
-Kangshung face).
-Pittman soon developed symptoms of altitude sickness.
-Fox injected her with dexamethasone.
+Several climbers got lost in the South Col area.
+Mountain Madness members guide Biddleman, Schoening, Fox, Madsen, Pittman and Gammelgard, along with Adventure Consultants members guide Groom, Beck Withers and Yasuko Namba, were lost in the snowstorm until midnight.
+When they could no longer continue their journey from fatigue, they huddled together just 20 meters from the abyss at the Kanshung wall.
+Kangshung Face).
+Pittman soon began to experience symptoms of altitude sickness.
+Fox gave her dexamethasone.

-Around midnight, the storm subsided, and the climbers were able to see Camp IV, which was 200 m away.
-Beadleman, Groom, Schoening and Gammelgard went for help.
-Madsen and Fox stayed with the group and called for help.
-Boukreev discovered the climbers and was able to get Pittman, Fox and Madsen out.
-He was also criticized by other climbers because he preferred his clients Pittman, Fox and Madsen, while it was claimed that Namba was already in a dying state.
-Withers Bukreev did not notice at all.
-In total, Bukreev made two walks to bring these three climbers to safety.
+Around midnight, the storm subsided, and the climbers were able to see Camp IV, which was located 200 m away.
+Biddleman, Groom, Schöning and Gammelgard went for help.
+Madsen and Fox remained with the group and called for help.
+Boukreev located the climbers and was able to bring out Pittman, Fox and Madsen.
+He was also criticized by other climbers because he gave preference to his clients Pittman, Fox and Madsen, while it was argued that Namba was already in a dying state.
+Boukreev didn’t notice Withers at all.
+In total, Boukreev made two trips to bring these three climbers to safety.
 As a result, neither he nor the other participants who were in Camp IV had the strength left to go after Namba.

-However, later that day, Withers came to his senses and made it to the camp alone, which surprised everyone in the camp, as he suffered from hypothermia and severe frostbite.
-Withers was given oxygen, they tried to warm him up, arranging him to spend the night in a tent.
-Despite all this, Withers had to face the elements again when a gust of wind blew away his tent at night and he had to spend the night in the cold.
-And again he was mistaken for dead, but Krakauer found that Withers was conscious and on May 12 he was prepared for urgent evacuation from Camp IV.
-Over the next two days, Withers was lowered to Camp II, part of the way, however, he made his own, and later he was evacuated by a rescue helicopter.
-Withers underwent a long course of treatment, but due to severe frostbite, his nose was amputated, right hand and all fingers of the left hand.
-In total, he underwent more than 15 operations, he was reconstructed from the back muscles thumb, and plastic surgeons restored the nose.
+However, Withers regained consciousness later that day and made it back to camp alone, much to the surprise of everyone at the camp, as he was suffering from hypothermia and severe frostbite.
+Withers was given oxygen and tried to warm him up, settling him in a tent for the night.
+Despite all this, Withers had to face the elements again when a gust of wind blew his tent away one night and he had to spend the night in the cold.
+Once again he was mistaken for dead, but Krakauer discovered that Withers was conscious and on May 12 he was prepared for emergency evacuation from Camp IV.
+Over the next two days, Withers was lowered to Camp II, part of the journey, however, he made on his own, and was later evacuated by rescue helicopter.
+Withers underwent a long course of treatment, but due to severe frostbite his nose was amputated. right hand and all the fingers of the left hand.
+In total, he underwent more than 15 operations, his back muscles were reconstructed thumb, and plastic surgeons restored the nose.

 Scott Fisher and Makalu Go were discovered on May 11 by Sherpas.
-Fisher's condition was so severe that they had no choice but to make him comfortable, and throw the main forces to save Go.
-Anatoly Boukreev made another attempt to save Fischer, but only discovered his frozen body at about 19:00.
+Fischer's condition was so serious that they had no choice but to make him comfortable and devote most of their efforts to saving Go.
+Anatoly Boukreev made another attempt to save Fischer, but only discovered his frozen body at approximately 19:00.

 Indo-Tibetan Border Guard

-Less well-known, but no less tragic, were 3 more accidents that happened on the same day with climbers of the Indo-Tibetan Border Guard who climbed the North Slope.
+Less known, but no less tragic, are 3 more accidents that occurred on the same day with climbers of the Indo-Tibetan Border Service climbing the Northern Slope.
 The expedition was led by Lieutenant Colonel Mohinder Singh.
-Commandant Mohinder Singh, who is considered the first Indian climber to conquer Mount Everest from the North Face.
+Commandant Mohinder Singh, who is considered to be the first Indian climber to conquer Everest from the North Face.

 Initially, the indifference of the Japanese climbers stunned the Indians.
-According to the leader of the Indian expedition, “At first the Japanese offered to help in the search for the missing Indians.
-But a few hours later, they continued their ascent to the summit, despite the bad weather.
+According to the leader of the Indian expedition, “at first the Japanese offered to help in the search for the missing Indians.
+But a few hours later they continued to climb to the top, despite the deteriorating weather."
 The Japanese team continued climbing until 11:45.
-By the time the Japanese climbers began their descent, one of the two Indians was already dead, and the other was on the verge of life and death.
-They lost sight of the tracks of the third descending climber.
-However, Japanese climbers denied ever seeing dying climbers on the climb.
+By the time the Japanese climbers began their descent, one of the two Indians was already dead, and the second was on the verge of life and death.
+They lost sight of the traces of the third descending climber.
+However, Japanese climbers denied that they had ever seen any dying climbers on the climb.

-Captain Kolya, representative of the Indian Mountaineering Federation (Eng.
-Indian Mountaineering Federation ), who at first blamed the Japanese, later retracted his claim that the Japanese claimed to have met Indian climbers on 10 May.
+Captain Kohli, representative of the Indian Mountaineering Federation Indian Mountaineering Federation ), who initially blamed the Japanese, later retracted his claim that the Japanese had claimed to have met Indian climbers on May 10.

-"The Indian-Tibetan Border Guard (ITPS) confirms the statement of the members of the Fukuoka expedition that they did not leave the Indian climbers without the help and did not refuse to help in the search for the missing".
-The managing director of ITPS stated that "the misunderstanding was due to communication interference between the Indian climbers and their base camp."
+“The Indo-Tibetan Border Guard Service (ITBS) confirms the statement of members of the Fukuoka expedition that they did not leave Indian climbers without help and did not refuse to help in the search for the missing.”
+The managing director of ITPS stated that “the misunderstanding occurred due to communication interference between the Indian climbers and their base camp.”

 Shortly after the incident, the twisted and frozen body of Tsewang Poljor was discovered near a small limestone cave at an altitude of 8500 m.
-Due to technical difficulties in evacuating the bodies of the dead, the corpse of the Indian climber still lies where it was first discovered.
-Climbers climbing the North Face can see the outline of a body and the bright green boots the climber was wearing.
-The term "Green Shoes" green boots ) soon firmly entered the lexicon of the conquerors of Everest.
-This is how the mark of 8500 m is indicated along the North slope of Everest.
+Due to technical difficulties in evacuating the bodies of the dead, the body of the Indian climber still lies where it was first discovered.
+Climbers climbing the North Face can see the outline of the body and the bright green boots the climber wore.
+The term "Green Shoes" Green Boots ) soon became firmly established in the vocabulary of Everest conquerors.
+This is how the 8500 m mark on the North Slope of Everest is designated.

-I was lucky to survive the storm of 1996 and lucky to live on.
+I was lucky to survive the storm of 1996 and lucky to move on with my life.

-The Indian climber was out of luck.
-And it could have been otherwise.
+The Indian climber was unlucky.
+But it could have been different.

-If this happened, I would like a fellow climber to work hard
+If this happened, I would want a fellow climber to work hard

-get my body out of sight of other climbers, and shield me from birds...
+remove my body from the sight of other climbers, and protect me from birds...

-Name Citizenship Expedition A place of death Cause of death
+Name Citizenship Expedition Place of death Cause of death

-Doug Hansen (Client) USA adventure consultants south slope
+Doug Hansen (Client) USA Adventure Consultants Southern slope

 8800 m